San Juan Bautista, California: Mexican period

 Casa Juan de Anza, built in 1830, is the oldest residence in San Juan.

 In 1821, Mexico revolted against Spain, winning independence for itself, and making California a province of the newly independent Mexico.
-By 1834, a town known as San Juan de Castro had sprouted up around the mission.
+By 1834, a town known as San Juan de Castro had sprouted around the mission.
 It drew its name from the town's prominent alcalde José Tiburcio Castro.
 In 1834 the mission was secularized, and Castro appointed executor of the property.
 Accordingly, he divided and auctioned off the former mission properties.
 His son, José Castro, built the Castro Adobe on the south side of the Plaza de San Juan in 1840; however, Castro's frequent involvement in government kept him from spending much time there.
 Castro was a key member of the overthrow of governors Nicolás Gutiérrez in 1836 and Manuel Micheltorena in 1844.

 View of San Juan Bautista in 1856.

 After defeating Micheltorena and his ill-equipped army, José Antonio Castro was appointed Comandante General of California, in charge of the Mexican Army's operations in California.
 From San Juan Bautista, Castro ordered the army against potential foreign incursions.
 He kept especially close watch over the movements of John C. Frémont, an American military officer who had been let into California to conduct a survey of the interior.
 Though given explicit instructions to stay away from coastal settlements, Frémont soon broke the agreement by taking his team to Monterey, a potential military target.
 When Castro told Frémont he would have to leave the country, the situation came close to war when he obstinately refused to leave and instead set up a base on Gavilán Peak, overlooking the town of San Juan.
 However, fighting was avoided and Frémont, grudgingly, withdrew.

 American period

 View of San Juan Bautista in 1905.

 San Juan Bautista incorporated as a city on May 4, 1896.

 In June 1904, early aviation pioneer John J. Montgomery made a series of successful test flights using his tandem-wing glider in San Juan.
-This was a prototype to his 1905 gliders that were used to make the first successful high-altitude flights in heavier-than-air flying machines in the world.
+This was a prototype to his 1905 gliders that were the first in the world to make successful high-altitude flights in heavier-than-air flying machines.